 Therefore, CNC systems offer far more expansive computational capacity.

-Best of all, CNC systems are by no means static, since newer prompts can be added to pre-existing programs through revised code.
+Best of all, CNC systems are by no means static since newer prompts can be added to pre-existing programs through revised code.

-WHAT IS CNC PROGRAMING?
+WHAT IS CNC PROGRAMMING?

 In CNC, machines are operated via numerical control, wherein a software program is designated to control an object.